Remo Python Introduction¶

 Work in progress

-We are iterating quite fast on the SDK design in this phase, which means some functionalities might break from one version to the other.
+We are iterating quite fast on the library design in this phase, which means some functionalities might break from one version to the other.

-Any feedback on the design or missing functionalities is welcome.
+Any feedback on the library or pull request to the repo is welcome.

 The library can be called doing